cosmos/sdk-tutorials/academy/my-own-chain/stored-game.md

 * You understand the concepts of [accounts](../main-concepts/accounts.md), [Protobuf](../main-concepts/protobuf.md), and [multistore](../main-concepts/multistore-keepers.md).
 * Have Go installed.
-* Understand the bare blockchain scaffold with a single module named `checkers`.
-Either because you followed the [previous steps](./starport.md) or because you checked out [the outcome](https://github.com/cosmos/b9-checkers-academy-draft/tree/starport-start).
+* The bare blockchain scaffold codebase with a single module named `checkers`.
+You can get there by following the [previous steps](./starport.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/starport-start).

 </HighlightBox>

-In the [Starport introduction section](./starport) you learned how to jump-start a brand new blockchain.
+In the [Starport introduction section](./starport) you learned how to start a brand-new blockchain.
 Now it is time to dive deeper and explore how you can create a blockchain to play a decentralized game of checkers.

 A good start to developing a checkers blockchain is to define the ruleset of the game.
 There are many versions of the rules.
 Choose [a very simple set of basic rules](https://www.ducksters.com/games/checkers_rules.php) to not get lost in the rules of checkers or the proper implementation of the board state.